ddella/Debian11-K8s/Jenkins/Readme.md

 watch -n 1 kubectl get pods -n jenkins-ns
 ```

-Now, in an another terminal, update the Jenkins deployment with the container having the new image:
+Now, in an another terminal, update the Jenkins deployment with a new container having the new image:
 ```sh
 kubectl set image deployments/jenkins jenkins=jenkins:2.411-py3 -n jenkins-ns
 ```